randomwangran/projectTemplate/README.md

-The mission-critical enterprise, game changer, best-of-breed bookmarklet that will empower you to evaluate the high impact of scientific-driven text on any real world, cultivating process-centric innovation and out-of-the-box thinking.
+The mission-critical enterprise, game changer, best-of-breed framework that will empower you to evaluate the high impact of scientific-driven text on any real world, cultivating process-centric innovation and out-of-the-box thinking.

 # Workflow example